1975–76 European Cup

 The 1975–76 season of the European Cup football club tournament was won for the third consecutive time by Bayern Munich in the final against Saint-Étienne at Hampden Park, Glasgow.
-This was the first time that Bayern Munich participated as last year's Cup winners only.
+This was the first time that Bayern Munich participated as last year's Cup winners only (Borussia Mönchengladbach won the 1974–75 Bundesliga).

 It would be another 42 years before a club again won this tournament in three consecutive seasons, this being achieved by Real Madrid in 2018.
 Only Real Madrid, Ajax, and Bayern Munich won in three consecutive seasons.

+In France, Saint-Étienne's appearance in the final sparked a huge public enthusiasm.
+In the final, "the Greens" hit the square posts of Glasgow's Hampden Park stadium.
+Despite their defeat 1-0, they paraded down the Champs Elysées the following day for their great performance.